ghulam-mustafa45/Ghulam-Mustafa-portfolio/README.md

 ## Built With

-My personal portfolio <a href="https://ghulam-mustafa-portfolio.vercel.app/" target="_blank">ghulam-mustafa.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://ghulam-mustafaportfolio.vercel.app/" target="_blank">ghulam-mustafa portfoilio</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.